-You won't be ordering fish off the menu soon after viewing Fisher Stevens' new documentary "Mission Blue," which world premiered at the Santa Barbara International Film Festival on Thursday night.
+You won't be ordering fish off the menu soon after viewing Fisher Stevens' new documentary "Mission Blue," which world premiered at the Santa Barbara International Film Festival and just opened Idaho's Sun Valley Film Festival on Thursday night.

-Both a profile of the life's work of renowned oceanographer Sylvia Earle and a call to reconsider our treatment of the deep seas she has dedicated her life to, the film will appeal to fans of "Blackfish" and the documentary work of James Cameron, who makes a few appearances here.
-(Press interview with director Fisher Stevens below.)
+Both a profile of the life's work of renowned oceanographer Sylvia Earle and a call to reconsider our treatment of the deep seas to which she has dedicated her life, the film will appeal to fans of "Blackfish" and the documentary work of James Cameron, who makes a few appearances here.
+(Video interview with director Fisher Stevens is below.)

-"Mission" toggles focus between Sylvia Earle's trailblazing past as a kind of Sally Ride of the seas, as Earle was the first woman to dive to such depths in the '60s, in a time where men like filmmaker Jacques Cousteau (a hero of Earle's) dominated the underwaters.
-The film is less an instructive guide on how we can save the oceans from the forces of over-fishing, carbon emissions and pesticide runoff and more of a baton to pass to younger generations: this is why we need to save our oceans, and here are a few ideas.
+"Mission" toggles focus between Sylvia Earle's ocean mission and her trailblazing past as a Sally Ride of the seas--Earle was the first woman to dive to such depths in the '60s, in a time where men like filmmaker Jacques Cousteau (a hero of Earle's) dominated the underwaters.
+The film is less an instructive guide on how we can save the oceans from the forces of over-fishing, carbon emissions and pesticide runoff than a baton to pass to younger generations: this is why we need to save our oceans, and here are a few ideas.
 Go forth.

 With personality for days, director Fisher Stevens -- who brought his "Crazy Love" to Santa Barbara in 2007, and won an Oscar in 2010 for producing the devastating doc "The Cove" -- follows Earle for three years, fine-tuning his own diving skills while diving into the psyche of a woman who, in her own words, doesn't get along with anyone who doesn't share her passions.
 One such passion is algae, a collection of which she carefully curated through the decades and keeps at the Smithsonian in DC.